Essential Oils

 Benefits of Essential Oils and Aromatherapy

-• Brighten skin-tone
+• Brightens skin-tone

 • Energizing